carolineeeeeee/automating_requirements/verifying2/docs/README.md

     sudo $conda_python setup.py install
    ```

-6. A `pythonenv.yml` and a `requirements.txt` is provided just in case some packages are missing.
+6. A `pythonenv.yml` and a `requirements.txt` are provided just in case some packages are missing.
 Refer to these files if some packages are missing while running the code.

    `pythonenv.yml` describes the entire conda environment.